buraksezer/olric/README.md

 Currently, we only have the official Golang client.
 A possible Python implementation is on the way.
 After stabilizing the Olric Binary Protocol, the others may appear quickly.

-## Tooling

-Olric comes with some useful tools to interact with the cluster.

 ### olricd